We were all pretty shattered when we finally arrived in San Francisco at 10 am Monday, just over 12 hours later than we were first scheduled.

 The apartment we are staying in is in a very handy area, within walking distance to fisherman’s wharf.
 After a little relaxing time, and realising that we were not going to be able to sleep, Rob dragged the kids away from the TV to show them some of SF.
 Clare settled in to continue on her assignment (and have a nap to prepare for a long day and night).

 Rob and the kids walked a block, hoping to get a cab to see the Golden Gate Bridge.
 After failing to hail one for quite a while, he decided that they could catch one of the passing cable cars.
 Once one arrived, the driver convinced us that it was not worth it for the short remaining journey.
 Oh well, back to the original plan of catching a taxi.

-We eventually got a taxi, taking us from sunny downtown to the blizzard like conditions at the bridge.
+We eventually got a taxi, taking us from sunny downtown to the blizzard-like conditions at the bridge.
 It was a complete surprise.
 The bridge could be vaguely seen through the fog.
-We walked a short distance along it to be able to say we have done that, took a quick photo and raced back to shelter.
-Olive is very curious and wanted to go to the display and learn at little more about the facts and figures of the bridge, making me very proud.
+We walked a short distance along it to be able to say we have done that, took a quick photo, and raced back to the shelter.
+Olive is very curious and wanted to go to the display and learn a little more about the facts and figures of the bridge, making me very proud.

 We taxied back to Lombard Street, the most crooked street in the world.
 It was a challenge taking the pram down the steps alongside the windy road.
 We continued walking down the hill along Lombard Street which took us back to the apartment.
 We had successfully given Clare a quiet break and ticked off a few major sites.
 Now time to rest for another big day tomorrow, meeting Romeo for the first time.